gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ### !end-challenge

+As the challenge question suggests, anyone involved with a defense acquisition program has likely heard the term acquisition strategy, and that an approved acquisition strategy is required before a program can begin.
+However, it can sometimes be conflated with a contracting strategy.

 Before we define, we want to clarify as the challenge question above demonstrates.
 Anyone involved with a defense acquisition program has likely heard the term acquisition strategy, and that an approved acquisition strategy is required before a program can begin.

 An **acquisition strategy** is _**more**_ than a “check the box” activity.
-It is a _living document_ laying out the plan the program follows to achieve its objectives - given the information known at the time it is created - and is _intended to evolve_ with a program.
+It is a _living document_ laying out the plan the program follows to achieve its objectives--given the information known at the time it is created--and is _intended to evolve_ with a program.

 A **contracting strategy** is a key component of the acquisition strategy that enables the program to execute via negotiated contracts.
 If you missed the challenge question, you are not alone--this is a common misunderstanding within acquisitions